gilnam74/vex-sneppet/Codex.md

 The default structure of the final product (film, clip etc) is:
 FILM > SEQUENCE > SHOT

 For bigger projects like animation feature, it has a sense to group sequences into reels (around 25 minutes length):
-REEL > SEQUENCE > SHOT
+FILM > REEL > SEQUENCE > SHOT

+In [Shotgun](https://support.shotgunsoftware.com/hc/en-us/articles/219031358-Shotgun-schema) the terms matching this structure are the same.

 #### Folder structure